 In addition to his softball duties, Canan has served as an assistant women’s basketball coach at Babson since 1998.
 Now in his 22nd year with the program, the Beavers have amassed 405 wins while winning eight NEWMAC titles and making NCAA Tournament appearances.

 A graduate of Boston State College and Northeastern University, Canan taught and coached softball and basketball at Masconomet Regional High School for almost 20 years before taking over as athletics director at Newburyport High School in 1994.
 While at Newburyport, Canan also coached softball for one season, leading the Clippers to a Cape Ann League title and a berth in the Division II state tournament.

-Bevere is now in her 11th season as the head coach of the Middlebury softball team, leading the team into the NESCAC Tournament for the five of the past six seasons.
+Kelly Bevere is entering her 14th season as the head coach of the Middlebury softball team in 2019-20, leading the team into the NESCAC Tournament for seven of the past nine seasons.
 In her first season in 2007, the Panthers were much-improved with a 20-win season and an overall record of 21-12.
 In 2011, Bevere was named the NESCAC Coach of the Year, leading the team to its first NESCAC Championship and NCAA Tournament appearance with a record of 30-8.

-The team has enjoyed 20-plus win seasons over five of the last six years, with a 26-11 mark in 2013.
-Bevere owns a career record of 208-132 over 10 seasons as the team's head coach, recording her 200th victory on April 19, 2016.
+The team has enjoyed 20-plus win seasons over six of the last nine years, with a 26-11 mark in 2013.
+Bevere owns a career record of 257-176-1 over 13 seasons as the team's head coach, recording her 200th victory on April 19, 2016.
 She also serves as the school’s Director of Compliance.

 All 22 of the school’s single-season and career hitting records have come under Bevere’s tutelage, as well as all 10 pitching records.
 Many of the school marks are held by standouts Jessica Hoffman and Jessica Poracky, who graduated in the spring of 2013 owning nearly all of the school’s records.